Biden administration rushes to accommodate border surge, with few signs of plans to contain it

 “I think the end goal is to be able to hear as quickly as possible the asylum claims of all those who need protection,” Isacson said.
 “But they’re not going to swing the gates open.”

-DHS Secretary Alejandro Mayorkas this week blamed the capacity limitations faced by the administration on Trump policies he said left the U.S. immigration system “gutted” and “dismantled.”
+DHS Secretary Alejandro Mayorkas last week blamed the capacity limitations faced by the administration on Trump policies he said left the U.S. immigration system “gutted” and “dismantled.”
 Biden has continued to rely on the Title 42 policy as its main enforcement tool for preventing the entry of single adults and most families.

 The family of Alejandro Mayorkas, Biden’s pick to head DHS, fled the Nazis and then Cuba before arriving in the United States

-Immigrant advocates have challenged the legality of the Title 42 process, and some are demanding Biden revoke it, saying it endangers asylum seekers.
+Immigrant advocates have challenged the legality of the Title 42 process, and some are demanding that Biden revoke it, saying it endangers asylum seekers.
 Less clear is what the Biden administration would use as an enforcement tool in its place.

 Andrew Selee, the president of the Migration Policy Institute, a nonpartisan think tank, said the kinds of long-term solutions Biden and his team have advocated, including job creation in Central America and an expedited system for deciding asylum claims, are not short-term measures that could replace Title 42.